-To seek approval of a revised Code of Conduct that will apply to Members of Council, and to include members of Local Boards, in accordance with the requirements of the Municipal Act.
+To forward a deferral from the Council meeting of May 1, 2019, seeking approval of a revised Code of Conduct that will apply to Members of Council, and to include members of Local Boards, in accordance with the requirements of the Municipal Act.
 Approval of an updated Complaint Protocol is also being sought.